INTERVIEW-Iraq says would consider deal on global oil cuts but it is still elusive

 Oil prices have fallen to around $30 a barrel from over $100

-two years ago, hurting Iraq's budget at a time when the country
+two years ago, hurting Iraq's budget at time when the country is

 crude sales for about 95 percent of its public revenue.